 The shuttle will stop at the following locations:

-Strong Complex (Boyd, Van Zile and Putnam halls)
+- Strong Complex (Boyd, Van Zile, Putnam halls)

 Light refreshments will be provided at several locations, and a $6.50 sandwich bar will be available at Derby and Kramer dining centers from 11:30 a.m. to 1:30 p.m.
-JP’s Sports Grill at Jardine will feature outdoor seating and live music.
+Check out the specials at JP's Sports Grill in Jardine, open from 11 a.m. to 10 p.m.

 Scholarship/cooperative house tours